 At this level, a business is just seeking awareness.
 They’re targeting people in their Serviceable Available Market (SAM).
 These are the people (or businesses) that fit the demographic profile of potential customers.
 The goal is to make those in the SAM aware that the company exists.

 This is done through marketing, of course.
-Whatever means work best.
+Whatever means works best.
 Breadth is more important than depth.

 The depth of the marketing message becomes more important than the breadth.
 A company that is authentic in its marketing message will sort those who are serious about buying from those who are not.
 This is why a USP is helpful in distinguishing one business from another.